maddox/magic-cards-docker/README.md

     script/start

 This will launch everything and keep it up.
+It may take a minute before everything is available.
+It's just a Raspberry Pi after all.

 Browse the `script` dir to see other things you can use.

 ## Access Services